-Page weight has increased at a steady rate since the start of the web as internet speeds have increased and websites have become more interactive and attractive.
-The HTTP Archive shows over a 300% increase over the last 10 years!
+Page weight has increased steadily since the early web, as connection speeds improved and sites became more interactive and visually rich.
+The HTTP Archive shows over a 300% increase over the last 10 years.

 1957.8 KB